 Summer program components:

-The summer program is your first introduction to life as a Brown Rudnick attorney.
-During our 10-week program you will have the opportunity to sample a variety of practice areas, working across offices and disciplines.
+The summer program is the first introduction to life as a Brown Rudnick attorney.
+During our 10-week program law students have the opportunity to sample a variety of practice areas, working across offices and disciplines.
 Our summer associates are an integral part of our client teams, and we expect them to be valuable contributors to Firm outcomes and successes.
-You will travel to client offices, hearings, or even across the country or the globe.
-You will be assigned a partner and associate advisor, each of whom will provide meaningful advice and feedback throughout the summer program.
-Our professional development team, composed of former practicing attorneys, will also provide training and formal feedback opportunities throughout the program.

 We recruit summer associates into our Boston, New York, Orange County, and Washington, DC offices.